grab/engineering-blog/_posts/2019-03-05-structured-logging.md

 ### Dynamic Log Levels

-This allows us to change our initialized log levels at runtime from a configuration management system - something which was not possible and encouraged before.
+This allows us to change our initialised log levels at runtime from a configuration management system - something which was not possible and encouraged before.

 This makes the log levels actually more meaningful now - developers can now deploy with the usual WARN or INFO log levels, and when things go wrong, just with a configuration change they can update the log level to DEBUG and make their services output more logs when debugging.
 This also helps us keep our logging costs in check.
 We made support for integrating this with our configuration management system easy and straightforward.

 ### Consistent Structure in Logs